Table of Contents

 Choose Your MFA Arsenal:

-Security vs. Convenience Prioritize these authentication methods from strongest to most vulnerable:
+Security vs. Convenience: Prioritize these authentication methods from strongest to most vulnerable:

 Authenticator apps (Google/Microsoft Authenticator): Best balance of security and usability